 Office of Inspector General

-Both the Denali Commission Act and the Inspector General Act require the commission to have an inspector general.
-The commission is one of around 70 federal agencies that are now statutorily required to have this oversight function.
+The Denali Commission Act, as amended, and the Inspector General Act of 1978, as amended, require the Denali Commission to have an inspector general.
+The Commission is one of 72 Federal agencies statutorily required to have this oversight function.

 In January 2019, the Federal Labor Relations Authority Office of Inspector General entered into an agreement with the Denali Commission to provide a full range of inspector general services, including investigating hotline complaints.